Did you know that there are close to 12,000+ fintech startups around the world and increasing as we speak?

-Let’s take a view on one of the Fintech project which is developed by Techtic.
+Let’s take a view on one of the Fintech projects which are developed by Techtic.

 Benjamin is the financial advisor industry’s premier cloud A.I. assistant which seamlessly integrates the software tools and data used by advisors and their teams to better service their clients.View Case Study

 Voice search is the future.
-Most of us already have a virtual assistant in our houses and workplaces in the form of smartphones, speakers, smart gadgets and more.
-In 2019 alone, the number of digital assistants across the globe were close to 3.25bn.
+Most of us already have a virtual assistant in our houses and workplaces in the form of smartphones, speakers, smart gadgets, and more.
+In 2019 alone, the number of digital assistants across the globe was close to 3.25bn.
 Over 72% of the people in the US use voice search to seek certain information.